danielbodnar/awesome-stars/BY-LANG.md

 - [cruise-automation/k-rail](https://github.com/cruise-automation/k-rail) - Kubernetes security tool for policy enforcement
 - [stakpak/devx](https://github.com/stakpak/devx) - A tool for generating, validating & sharing all your configurations, powered by CUE.
 Works with Kubernetes, Terraform, Compose, GitHub actions and much more...
 - [aserto-dev/topaz](https://github.com/aserto-dev/topaz) - Cloud-native authorization for modern applications and APIs
-- [raystack/frontier](https://github.com/raystack/frontier) - Frontier is a role-based cloud-native user management system, identity & access proxy, and authorization server for your applications and API endpoints.
+- [raystack/frontier](https://github.com/raystack/frontier) - Frontier is a role-based cloud-native user management, access and authorization server for your applications and API endpoints.
 - [Appliscale/perun](https://github.com/Appliscale/perun) - A command-line validation tool for AWS Cloud Formation that allows to conquer the cloud faster!
 - [banzaicloud/pke](https://github.com/banzaicloud/pke) - PKE is an extremely simple CNCF certified Kubernetes installer and distribution, designed to work on any cloud, VM or bare metal.
 - [aws/copilot-cli](https://github.com/aws/copilot-cli) - The AWS Copilot CLI is a tool for developers to build, release and operate production ready containerized applications on AWS App Runner or Amazon ECS on AWS Fargate.